The Ultimate Wild Garlic Pesto Recipe

 Where can I find wild garlic?

-Unlike some berries, nuts, or plants that require a trip to the countryside, wild garlic can be found in relatively built-up areas.
-The plants particularly like damp, shady areas, meaning small woodlands, parks, riverbanks, and cemeteries can all be home to a generous supply of this quintessentially English plant.
+Wild garlic can be found in relatively built-up areas, unlike some berries, nuts, or plants that require a trip to the countryside.
+The plants, particularly those in damp, shady areas—small woodlands, parks, riverbanks, and cemeteries—can all be home to a generous supply of this quintessentially English plant.

 How to pick wild garlic

-The number one rule with any kind of foraging is to never pick more than a third of the available crop.
-There's nothing worse than seeing a huge patch of ground completely decimated, possibly causing long-term damage in the process.
-Plus, you want to leave some of those plants alone because later in the season they will start to flower.
+The number one rule with any kind of foraging is never picking more than a third of the available crop.
+There's nothing worse than seeing a massive patch of ground completely decimated, possibly causing long-term damage in the process.
+Plus, you want to leave some of those plants alone because they will start to flower later in the season.
 These flowers that look like mini fireworks make an incredible garnish thanks to their stunning petals and mild garlicky taste.

 Washed wild garlic leaves